How to Cook Brussels Sprouts So They're Actually Delicious

 1. Start by trimming a thin slice from the stem end of each sprout.
 From there, you'll want to remove any brown or yellow leaves for the tastiest end results.
 Then, rinse your buds in a colander under cold running water.

 2. The next step really boils down to personal preference: you can leave your Brussels sprouts whole or cut them in half (or quarters).

 3. You can also slice them very thinly with a sharp knife.

 4. Another option is to shred them by pulsing them in the food processor a few times.

 How to Roast Brussels Sprouts

 Wondering how to make crispy Brussels sprouts that are slightly caramelized with a tender center?
-Well, is throwing them on a sheet pan and letting the roasting magic of an oven take over.
+Well, it's as easy as throwing them on a sheet pan and letting the roasting magic of an oven take over.
 Here's exactly how to roast Brussels sprouts:

 1. Toss 2 pounds halved Brussels sprouts with 2 tablespoons olive oil, 1/2 teaspoon salt and pepper to taste.

 2. Spread on a large rimmed baking sheet and roast in a 450°F oven, stirring once, until sprouts are tender, 18 to 20 minutes.

 For times when you just don't want to turn on the oven, you've probably found yourself wondering how to cook Brussels sprouts on the stovetop.
 You're in luck because their browned bottoms make sautéed Brussels sprouts one of the most delicious veggies on the block.
 Here is an easy and foolproof way to make perfectly sautéed Brussels sprouts.